-Browser security prevents a web page located on a domain to make requests to a web page which is located on a different domain.
+Browser security prevents a web page located on a domain to make requests to another web page which is located on a different domain.
 This restriction is called the same-origin policy.
+This security feature prevents malicious sites to read data from another websites.

 https://www.yogihosting.com/A.html